 How can CAMPOS Faculty Scholars be nominated and appointed?

-We are pleased to inform you that CAMPOS is accepting nominations for CAMPOS Faculty Scholars on a rolling basis!
+CAMPOS is accepts nominations for CAMPOS Faculty Scholars throughout the academic year with all information due to the review committee by May 15th.
+Nominations are reviewed at the close of spring quarter and awards are usually made in early July.
 Search Committee Chairs and/or Department Chairs may nominate candidates that have been selected to interview for a UC Davis STEM Academic Senate faculty position within the current recruitment cycle/academic year if they meet one or more of the review criteria, as described in the CAMPOS Faculty Scholar nomination form.

 To nominate the candidates, Search Committee Chairs and/or Department Chairs must submit a CAMPOS Faculty Scholar nomination package to email@example.com.
 The nomination package includes: